metalstek-engineering-logo-white-color-full

 Tungsten carbide and its use in tools and machinery

-While pure tungsten is renowned for its exceptional hardness and durability, the development of tungsten carbide has taken the material’s capabilities to new heights.
+While pure tungsten is renowned for its exceptional hardness and durability, the development of Tungsten Carbide has taken the material’s capabilities to new heights.
 Tungsten carbide is a compound that combines tungsten with carbon, creating a material that is even harder and more resistant to wear than pure tungsten.

 The production of tungsten carbide involves a process of sintering, where tungsten powder is combined with a small amount of carbon and then subjected to high temperatures and pressure.
 This process results in a material that is not only incredibly hard but also highly dense and resistant to fracturing.